sendwithus/competencies/competencies/asana.md

 You can organize tasks as projects or subtasks and move between those paradigms.

-You can delete a task without a mouse.
+You can delete a task with the keyboard shortcut.

 You can create a report.